Feodor0090/nmania/README.md

 ### Flush rate troubles
 Default HUD rendering requires 3 flushes in a game frame.
 This can limit FPS to 20 or even 16 on some devices.
 Try to enable `fullscreen flush`.
 Now there will be 1 flush in 1 frame, but yeah, the whole screen.
 Still bad?
 Disable HUD at all (`draw counters`) (don't forget to disable `fullscreen flush` too!).
 Now you will have 1 partial flush in 1 frame.
 This should be enough.
 And yeah, buy a normal device like E5 (:

+## Ready binaries
+### Stable
+Look in [releases](https://github.com/Feodor0090/nmania/releases/latest).
+Use "obf" version if you don't know differences between them.
+Use "lite_obf" version for low-end devices like S40.

+### SID
+On commit panel find green checkmark (if you see red cross, look in commit history for latest working), click it.
+Go to "summary" tab.
+Scroll down.
+Here are the latest builds.

-## Manual building
+## Manual build
-Find a SDK for your device, install it.
+### Linux
+Run `build.sh`. **Note that it modifies source code!
+Do not forget to reset all changes using git after building!** Look for files in `./jar/` folder.
+### Windows
+Install 1.6.0 jdk and latest WTK or your device's SDK.
 Look for futher instructions in it's documentation (you want to package a `MIDlet suite`).
+### IDE

-If you want an IDE, i can recommend `Eclipse IDE for Java` with `Mobile Tools for Java` (`MTJ`) plugin for it.
+This game was created using `Eclipse IDE for Java` with `Mobile Tools for Java` (`MTJ`) plugin for it.
 You also need J2SE 1.5 and an SDK for your device.
 Set up them to work together and create a JAR package from `Application Descriptor` screen.